Once-a-day (OAD) milking

 Once-a-day (OAD) milking is the practice of milking cows only once during a 24-hour period.
 This page covers the reasons and options for implementing OAD milking on your farm.
 The advantages of OAD milking can include reduced time and staff pressure, dealing with feed shortages, improving stock health, and fitting small dairy shed sizes.
 You can apply OAD milking as a long-term system or as a short-term response to specific conditions, and there are different strategies for implementing it, like full-season OAD, OAD post-Christmas, and early lactation OAD, to suit your farm's needs.

-OAD milking can be used either strategically (long-term) as the overall farming system or tactically as a short-term response to adverse seasonal conditions.
+Once-a-day milking can be used long-term as the overall farming system, or tactically as a short-term response to adverse conditions.

 Full season OAD is an option that requires the most planning, as it involves a change to the overall farm system.

 OAD post-Christmas is a common strategy in a dry summer.
 When done early enough and with enough feed it can also be used to extend lactation.

 Early Lactation OAD is often used to help staff manage multiple mobs, help with spring labour shortages and reduce the pressure on farm during periods of adverse weather.

 However, OAD milking in early lactation results in immediate and whole-season milk production losses.